 If you bend the barbed pip, the fitting should be cut off and a new fitting used.
 Leaving enough slack in the tubing to make sure trimming a little back is not a problem is VERY important therefor.

-To avoid an unreliable joint, use as little heat as possible, but there is a helpful tool – The Pincher Tool – you can make for yourself to help you grip the tube firmly and keep it straight, and therefor have less risk that you might bend the barbed pip.
+There is a helpful tool – The Pincher Tool – you can make for yourself to help you grip the tube firmly and keep it straight, and therefor have less risk that you might bend the barbed pip.
 It is also possible to push the rube over the barb using this tool without first heating the end.

 I was reminded of this tool by a family member of the original inventor of the Plant Booster, Al Muxlow.
 Al used to make these and give them to his friends.
 It really works like a treat.